sbabar19/nextjs-clerk-drizzle-shadcnui-monorepo-template/README.md

-# Learning Management System
+# Next.js Full-Stack Monorepo Template

-A modern, full-stack learning management system built with Next.js, TypeScript, and a monorepo architecture.
+A modern, full-stack application template built with Next.js, TypeScript, and a monorepo architecture.

 ## 🚀 Features